Seven popular cat breeds & their common health problems

 The Siamese cat has a very distinctive look: a long, slim, athletic body, with large, pricked ears and a long tail.
 They’re very active, vocal cats that demand a lot of attention.

-We’ve found Siamese cats to be prone to the following conditions:
+Siamese cats can be prone to the following conditions:

 • Hip dysplasia